HanaOrg/Konbini/doc/register.md

     - name: string
       # Optional email
       email: string
 # App icon to be displayed in the Konbini UI.
-Only WEBP and PNG over HTTPS are supported.
+Any image format is accepted (WEBP is recommended).
 icon: https://example.com/icon.webp
 # App screenshots to be displayed in the Konbini UI.
-Only WEBP and PNG over HTTPS are supported.
+Any image format is accepted (WEBP is recommended).
 images:
     - "https://example.com/image1.webp"
 # A category that represents the type of tool or software the app is meant to be.